 Charcoal Toothbrush – Yes, It’s Better And Here’s Why

 The Charcoal toothbrush?
 It’s a question that’s plagued mankind since the dawn of creation.
 Well maybe not since the dawn of creation but definitely in the last 3-4 years.
 Charcoal bristled toothbrushes also called Binchotan, have become the go-to item for those wanting all-natural, uber cool oral care.

 Charcoal is a form of carbon

-Humans are carbon based so it’s difficult to prove an argument for toxicity.
+Humans are carbon-based so it’s difficult to prove an argument for toxicity.
 Additionally, there are many dietary supplements claiming health benefits of charcoal.
 Common uses for charcoal include traveler’s diarrhea, snake bites, hangover prevention and bloating.
 However, the most common use of activated charcoal is treating certain types of poisoning.
 PubMed list 376 articles with activated charcoal in the title.
 Of those 157 were on humans and 0 dealt with toothbrush bristles.
-Since charcoal is reasonably safe the chances of clinical studies being performed on charcoal bristled toothbrushes is slim to none.
+Since charcoal is reasonably safe the chances of clinical studies being performed on charcoal bristled toothbrushes are slim to none.
 Therefore, we must apply objective reasoning and a little chemistry

 Activated charcoal is created from hardwoods and coconut shells.
 When processed with oxygen the surface area is dramatically increased.
 As an example, one gram of activated charcoal has a surface area if 2000m² which is slightly less than half a football field.
 It’s this massive surface area and natural bonding ability of carbon that creates the absorption of the charcoal bristle toothbrush.
 Hence the term “Activated”.
 This type of carbon is looking to grab or bond to something; hopefully stain and bacteria.

 So, will a charcoal toothbrush whiten your teeth?

-Having cleaned over 100,000 mouths, I’m compelled to answer yes.
+Having cleaned over 100,000 months, I’m compelled to answer yes.
 Tooth dulling stains such as Coffee, Tea, Red Wine, and Soy Sauce will all be susceptible to the attraction of activated carbon.
 Some of this will occur at a molecular level, while the rest will be direct physical entrapment.
 It’s essentially a toothbrush bristle that acts like a sponge.

 How about antibacterial/antiviral properties?